Advanced Meter FAQ

 The operational savings associated with advanced meters offset the overall cost, as it is more expensive to maintain aging meters and continue manual reads than to replace them with advanced meters.

-How is the advanced meter project funded?
+How was the advanced meter project funded?

 What projects can utility revenue and funds be used for?